 Members of the Commonwealth Scholarship Commission

-- Professor Tim Unwin (Chair) – Secretary General of the Commonwealth Telecommunications Organisation; and Emeritus Professor of Geography and UNESCO Chair in ICT4D at Royal Holloway, University of London
+- Professor Tim Unwin (Chair) – Secretary General, Commonwealth Telecommunications Organisation, and Emeritus Professor of Geography and UNESCO Chair in ICT4D, Royal Holloway, University of London

-- Professor Mark Cleary (Deputy Chair) – Vice-Chancellor and Principal, University of Bradford
+- Professor Mark Cleary (Deputy Chair) – former Vice-Chancellor and Principal, University of Bradford

 - Richard Burge – Chief Executive of Wilton Park